Kamado, Ceramic, Egg Smokers And Grills: Buying Guide, Reviews, And Ratings

 Some models are made of insulated steel which are lighter and less fragile, but the sides are not as good at retaining and radiating heat as the ceramics.

-These are superb smokers and roasters.
+These are superb smokers and roasters, the best outdoor ovens going.
 They are unmatched as backyard pizza and bread ovens because the sides and domes absorb heat and radiate it back like a professional brick oven so the pizza and bread can cook properly from above.
 They are also ideal for paella and tandoori cooking.

 Easy to start in all wind and weather conditions, the insulation means that they need very little charcoal or oxygen, even in far northern winters.
 The thick sides retain and radiate heat very efficiently.
 That means less charcoal and oxygen are needed so there is not a lot of airflow out of the chimney.
 When meat heats up a lot of liquid evaporates from its surfaces, and the more airflow the more the meat dries out.
 Since ceramics have low airflow, meat remains juicier.
 Other smokers have thinner walls and many leak a lot so they require more charcoal and airflow, which means that airflow out the chimney and the leaky doors carries away more moisture than the ceramics.
 It is not unusual for a pork shoulder to lose 30% of its weight in an offset smoker.
 Water loss on a ceramic is often under 20%.